 Imagine that when Jan begins to run, she startles a pigeon and the pigeon flies away.
-Moreover, she also lifts up her left foot.
+Moreover, she also lifts her left foot.
 Is Jan's startling a pigeon and lifting her left foot distinct from her action of beginning to run?
 That is, are they the same or different actions?
-She began to run intentionally - doing so was initiated by her intention to run.
+She began to run intentionally-doing so was initiated by her intention to run.
 Did she also startle the pigeon and lift her left foot intentionally?
 The former question refers to the matter of action individuation, or how to distinguish or individuate actions.
 The latter question is related to the issue of what makes an action an intentional action.
-The literature on these questions is vast, but some recent philosophical writing on the topic include McCann 2013a, Mele 2014a, Mele 2017d.
-Recently, philosophers and psychologists have surveyed non philosophers' judgments as to whether certain actions are intentional in an effort to understand what kinds of factors drive judgments of intentionality (for a seminal study, see Knobe 2003, and for related studies see Mele 2012b; Mele 2012h).
+The literature on these questions is vast, but some recent philosophical writings on the topic include McCann 2013a, Mele 2014a, Mele 2017d.
+Recently, philosophers and psychologists have surveyed non-philosophers' judgments as to whether certain actions are intentional in an effort to understand what kinds of factors drive judgments of intentionality (for a seminal study, see Knobe 2003, and for related studies see Mele 2012b; Mele 2012h).

-III.2 Philosophical accounts of self-control and self-deception
+III.2 Philosophical Accounts of Self-Control and Self-Deception

 Action theorists may refer, at times, to the empirical literature on how people actually act or what non philosophers believe about actions, but generally action theory is a normative field.
 Action theorists seek to understand decisions, intentional action, free actions, etc., in terms of rational agency.
 One way to see this is to think of agency on a continuum.
 On one end of the spectrum, an agent may be (ideally, if not ever in practice) perfectly self-controlled, an exemplar of rational agency.
 Such an agent demonstrates enkrateia (to use Aristotle's term [Nichomachean Ethics]), or self-control (as I will refer to it).
 That is, the self-controlled agent's actions always align with what she judges it best to do, on the whole, given how she is psychologically (her beliefs, values, desires).
 If you are an agent with ideal self-control, then if you judge it best to stop eating pastries at the coffee shop (despite your strong desire to eat them), then you will pass up the pastries every visit to the coffee shop.
-The other end of the spectrum is akrasia, or weakness of will (as I will refer to it): The weak-willed agent acts contrary to his on-the-whole judgment of what it is best to do.
-The extreme weak-willed agent always eats the pastry when in the coffee shop despite his judgment that he shouldn't.
+The other end of the spectrum is akrasia, or weakness of will (as I will refer to it): The weak-willed agent always eats the pastry when in the coffee shop despite his judgment that he shouldn't.
 Normal human agents fall somewhere in the middle of this spectrum, in terms of their trait self-control.
 Here self-control as a character trait is distinct from the virtue of temperance (Mele 2016b).